kubernetes-sigs/kind/site/content/docs/user/known-issues.md

 ```

 Then you may try increasing the resource limits for the Docker engine on Mac.

-It is recommended that you have at least 4GB of RAM and disk space
+It is recommended that you allocate at least 8GB of RAM to build Kubernetes.
-(these estimates are for a single node kind cluster).

 Open the **Preferences** menu.